- There are some dog breeds considered “scary” because of their intimidating looks and/or bark.

 We should clarify that just because a dog breed looks scary doesn’t mean that it’s inherently more dangerous than any other breed.
-In fact, breeding dogs for guard duties often required the breeding of dogs that look the most dangerous but are gentle around the family or livestock they’ve been assigned to protect.
+In fact, breeding dogs for guard duties often requires the breeding of dogs that look the most dangerous but are gentle around the family or livestock they’ve been assigned to protect.

 1. The Scariest Dogs in Pop Culture: German Shepherd

 You can at least partially blame Hollywood’s portrayal of German shepherds on film and TV.
 The heroic Rin Tin Tin is arguably both the most famous German shepherd in the world and the first big animal movie star, but German shepherds are more likely to be portrayed as vicious and barely restrained beasts — and German shepherds being trained to attack police officers as part of their training is a trope that’s played both for laughs and to establish a sense of danger.
 While it’s true that these dogs are often employed by the military and police, that’s thanks to their general competence as working dogs rather than their reputation as some of the scariest dogs around.
 Because while a German shepherd’s big frame and bark may keep intruders at bay, these dogs are highly intelligent, quick to train, and incredibly loyal to their human families.

 If you’re looking to shed more misconceptions about the German shepherd, you can do so here.